Skip to main content

 Under the hood, it makes an RPC call via the MS-DRSR protocol — specifically IDL_DRSAddSidHistory, opnum 20 on the DRSUAPI interface.

-If you’ve ever run a DCSync attack, you already know this interface — secretsdump.py sends opnum 3 on the exact same RPC pipe. pySIDHistory just sends opnum 20 instead.
+Each function on a DCE/RPC interface is identified by an operation number (opnum).
+If you’ve used DCSync, you already know this interface — secretsdump.py sends opnum 3 (DRSGetNCChanges) on the same pipe. pySIDHistory sends opnum 20 (DRSAddSidHistory) instead.

 Why it bypasses the SAM layer